urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/10-scry.md

 ## Scrying

-Scries are read-only requests to vanes and agents which can be initiated from anywhere in any code, during its evaluation.
-If successful, the requested data is returned immediately to that point in the code, otherwise it crashes.
-This is in contrast to passing around `card`s, which aren't read-only and which can only be produced when evaluation of the arm is complete, and for which any response will come back separately.
+A scry is a read-only request to Arvo's global namespace.
+Vanes and agents define _scry endpoints_ which allow data to be requested from their states.
+The endpoints can process the data in any way before returning it, but they cannot alter the actual state - scries can only read, not modify.

 Most of the time, scry requests are handled by Arvo, which routes the request to the appropriate vane.
 When you scry a Gall agent you actually scry Gall itself.